 Task Permissions Required Install CDH products. root or sudo access for the installation of any RPM-based package during the time of installation and service startup/shut down.
 Passwordless SSH under the root user is not required for the installation (SSH root keys).
 Upgrade a previously installed CDH package. root or sudo access.
 Passwordless SSH under the root user is not required for the upgrade process (SSH root keys).
 Manually install or upgrade hosts in a CDH ready cluster.
-Passwordless SSH as root (SSH root keys), so that scripts can be used to help manage the CDH package and configuration across the cluster. root or sudo access to restart any host impacted by this change, which could cause a restart of a given service on each host in the cluster.
+Passwordless SSH as root (SSH root keys), so that scripts can be used to help manage the CDH package and configuration across the cluster.
+Change the CDH package (for example: RPM upgrades, configuration changes the require CDH service restarts, addition of CDH services). root or sudo access to restart any host impacted by this change, which could cause a restart of a given service on each host in the cluster.

-Task Permissions Required the require CDH service restarts, addition of CDH services).
 Start/stop/restart a CDH service. root or sudo according to UNIX standards.